35. Install RED SCARF Suite Panel

 cp panel-setup.php_sample panel-setup.php

-In the second installation screen enter the credentials of the superadmin: username, password, email address.
+In the second screen enter the credentials of the superadmin: username, password, email address.
 Then click ‘Submit’.
 The third screen will inform you that the installation is complete.

-After the installation, the panel-setup.php file will become inaccessible.
+After installation, the panel-setup.php file will become inaccessible.
 If you want to access it again in the browser and run the setup process again, you will have to manually edit the /var/www/panel.example.com/install-signup-check.php file, and change the $installcheck parameter from false to true.

 35.5.
 Register as a user